rkt/rkt/Documentation/subcommands/run.md

         example.com/app1 example.com/app2
 ```

-`--inject-volume` is convenient when you don’t want to share volumes between the apps in the pod.
+`--inject-volume` is convenient when you don't want to share volumes between the apps in the pod.
 It simply maps a path in the host to a path in the app:

 ```
 # rkt run example.com/app1 --inject-volume /srv/data:/var/data